 Highly efficient and informed

-Mobile devices also help to improve efficiency by reducing service time.
-Technicians can use their device to consult the necessary documents and technical manuals, even when they are in areas with no network access.
+Mobile devices also help them improve efficiency by reducing service time.
+Informed technicians use their device to consult necessary documents and technical manuals, even when they are in areas with no network access.
 For example, Praxedo has online/offline functionality which means the technician can input data or fill our work order details with no internet connection, and the information syncs as soon as a cell signal is re-established.

-Technicians can also use their mobile device to determine whether they are carrying the required spare parts in their vehicle.
-If the parts are not in the vehicle, technicians can extend their search to check the stock status at the nearest location then reserve or order the required part, avoiding errors or technical issues with ease.
+Field service technicians can also use the mobile app to determine whether they are carrying the required spare parts in their vehicle.
+If the parts are not in the vehicle, technicians can extend their search to check the stock status at the nearest location and reserve or order the required part, avoiding errors or technical issues with ease.
 They can also go about producing detailed service reports in a fast manner, say for installation repair.

 Empowered technicians help their companies get paid more rapidly.
-They use their mobile device to complete service reports that provide easy-to-use drop-down menus and checkboxes that are configured in advance to simplify the submission process.
-They can also have customers validate the report by providing an electronic signature.
+They use their mobile device to complete work order reports with easy-to-use drop-down menus and checkboxes that are configured in advance to simplify the submission process.
+They can also have customers validate the report by providing an electronic signature on-site.

-Using the same device, technicians can capture all of their time — start and end time for the day, service times, break times.
-This information is sent directly to the service company’s enterprise resource planning (ERP) system to avoid the risk of errors and double entries and to accelerate the billing process.
+Using that same device, technicians capture all of their hours — start and end time, work times, break times, etc. This information is sent directly to the service company’s enterprise resource planning (ERP) system to avoid the risk of errors and double entries and to accelerate the billing process.

-It’s crucial that maintenance technicians are always trained in the state-of-the-art in the industry they serve.
-However, because technicians are constantly on the road, training becomes difficult.
-If they come into headquarters for in-person training, service continuity can be affected.
+It’s crucial for maintenance technicians to be constantly trained for the industry they serve.
+However, this becomes difficult with technicians constantly on the road.
+If they visit the headquarters for in-person training, service continuity can be affected.
 Again, mobile devices are a key part of the solution.

 Our similar articles.